 Meringue buttercreams are surprisingly salvageable, no matter how bad you think it may be (read about all my tips here!).
 Curdled?
 Keep whipping it or pop it onto a double boiler to heat up a bit.
 Runny?
 Pop the entire bowl into the fridge for 20mins and then rewhip.
 I’ve never not had one come together for me.
 As stressful as it is in the moment, it always works out.
 It just takes a lot longer than planned.

 So, in the fridge it went, and 20 stressful minutes later it all came together.
 After that, it was fairly smooth sailing.
 I kept the decoration simple — a swirl on the sides and top with an offset spatula, some fresh berries, and some thyme for a pop of green.

-This Sangria Cake has a very unique flavour (similar to my Pink Champagne Cake).
+This Sangria Cake has a very unique flavor (similar to my Pink Champagne Cake).
 You’ll either love it or hate it.
 Everyone who has tried a piece LOVES it though, so hopefully you will too :).
-I paired it with a simple vanilla buttercream, but you could add fresh berries or even jam to the frosting if you want to amp up the flavour.
+I paired it with a simple vanilla buttercream, but you could add fresh berries or even jam to the frosting if you want to amp up the flavor.

 Tips for this Sangria Cake:

-- The cake has a very unique flavour, much like my Pink Champagne Cake.
-If you don’t like the taste of wine/sangria, you may not like the flavour of this cake.
+- The cake has a very unique flavor, much like my Pink Champagne Cake.
+If you don’t like the taste of wine/sangria, you may not like the flavor of this cake.